jake8heller/Mr-Sandman/README.md

 To listen to the song in Matlab, open Sandman_code.m in Matlab, uncomment line 467, and press run.

-To listen to the song as a separate .wav file, uncomment lines
+To listen to the song as a separate .wav file, uncomment lines 471 and 472, and run the code in Matlab.
+This will generate the output file.